philgyford/d3-mappiness/README.md

 ## TO DO

-* Add some dummy data for people to try it anyway.
-Generate on the fly?
 * Something that shows what dates are shown in focus area.
 * Remove require cache-busting in mappiness.js.
 * Maybe: